goran7t/Django_mainsite/readme.md

 #Django_mainsite
-Tutorial from eduonix.com adopted to Python 3
+Tutorial from eduonix.com adjusted for Python 3